AntonisManiatis/yatter/README.md

 Here are a few ideas/features that I'll implement in the future:

-- Automatic checkouts(TODO: change with command name) when you switch projects.
+- Automatic punch-out when you switch projects.
+- Explore the possibility for a `git` integration using hooks.
 - Possibility to send timesheets to other web-based time tracking services like HeavenHR, etc with a push of a button (or command in our case 😄).
-- Explore the possibility for a `git` integration.

 ## Contributing